 In Texas, you have two years from the date of your injury to file a personal injury lawsuit, including a dog bite lawsuit.
 If you miss this strict deadline, known as a statute of limitations, you will not be able to file a lawsuit seeking compensation for your injuries.

 Because of this you should contact our trusted Weatherford dog bite lawyers as soon as possible to discuss your case.
 Our attorneys will need time to investigate your case and gather the necessary evidence before we can file a lawsuit on your behalf.
 We may also need to negotiate with the insurance company, as many dog bite cases are first filed as insurance claims with the dog owner’s insurance company.
 All of these things take time, so you should not wait to contact our lawyers today.

-Fill out an online form to contact our dog bite attorneys in Weatherford.
+Fill out an online form to contact our Weatherford dog bite attorneys.

 Contact Our Weatherford Dog Bite Lawyers

 Have you suffered from a dog bite in Weatherford, TX?
 To recover the compensation you deserve after a dog bite, do not wait to contact our dog bite attorneys in Weatherford for a free, no-obligation consultation.
 We will review the details of your injury to determine if you have a case.
 If you do, we will fight to help you obtain the justice and compensation you deserve.